Position Size Calculator

-Position Size Calculator

 When investing, you have a couple of choices when position sizing: Equal dollar weighting, versus equal risk.

 - Equal Dollar Weighting: Splitting your money into equal parts has always been an easy way to allocate money across trades.
 For example, let’s say you have $100,000 to invest.
-If you’d want to distribute it in five equal parts, you’d simply buy $20,000 worth of each stock.
+If you want to distribute it in five equal parts, you’d simply buy $20,000 worth of each stock.
 So if you’re taking a position in a $100 stock, you’d buy 200 shares; for a $50 stock, you’d buy 400 shares, etc.

 - Equalizing Risk Across All Your Trades: Instead of buying the same dollar amount in each stock, you use your stop-loss level for each position.
 That’s to determine the risk per share that you’re taking for a given trade (you are using stop losses, aren’t you?)
-Once you know your risk amount for each trade, you can use the stock position size calculator to find how many shares to buy.
-And that should be based on how much of your total portfolio you would be willing to risk for each trade.
+Once you know your risk amount for each trade, you can use the position size calculator to find how many shares to buy.
+And that should be based on how much of your overall portfolio you would be willing to risk for each trade.

 And it’s this risk-based part of the equation that I’ll talk about here.
 So let’s do a quick calculation to see how it works…